Message from the Director:

 As The Innovation Center grows, our work will focus in four areas:

 First, we are so excited about building a new innovation incubator space.
 You should see the architectural drawings on our page.
 This design studio/idea corral is not your typical innovation space because we are not building or producing things yet.
 We don’t want a shark-tank style space.
-The odds of success in that model are too great.
+The likelihood of success in that model is too small.
 We want better odds of success.
 We want a SHAPE TANK – a space where you can practice, learn, and apply the meta-principles of design (humility, human observation skills, collective and additive thinking, creativity) to any idea.

 Teaching and working in and around design, The Innovation Center will encourage, support, and partner with faculty, students, businesses, and the community to drive a business school PLUS curriculum.
 The PLUS is for a curriculum intentionally designed to build grit, will, perseverance, and a desire for social change.
 The PLUS is teaching that enables empathy, cultural competence, and critical and systems thinking as the learning outcomes alongside the business content of today.